 PROTECT YOURSELF FROM THE SUN AND MOSQUITOES

 Sunstroke or overheating can ruin any vacation plans.
 It is necessary to think everything through in advance to avoid this happen if your destination point is a tropical country.
 Children are more vulnerable to sunstroke and overheating as well as red haired people and those having freckles or moles.
-Sunbath should be avoided by those who has skin cancer or taking drugs.
+Sunbath should be avoided by those who have skin cancer or taking drugs.
 To protect your skin from sunburn, dermatologists recommend the following:

 - Avoid sunbathing from 11 a.m. to 4 p.m.

-- Wear protective clothing, such as long-sleeved shirts, wide-brimmed hats and sunglasses.
+- Wear protective clothing, such as long-sleeved shirts, wide-brimmed hats, and sunglasses.

 - Drink plenty of fluids to avoid dehydration, as due to high temperature and high humidity our bodies lose a lot of water.

 - Do not forget to use sunscreen.
 Consider sun protection factor (SPF) of 30 or greater.